The Garden State Philarmonic Orchestra

 La serenata al Vento – Arie

 Sonata per violino e pianoforte

 About Aldo Finzi

-Aldo Finzi (February 4, 1897 – February 7, 1945) was born in Milan into an old, well-known family from Mantova in which love for music was strongly embedded: one of Finzi’s aunts, Giuseppina Finzi Magrini, was a well-known soprano.
+Aldo Finzi (February 4, 1897 – February 7, 1945) was born in Milan into a well-known family from Mantova in which love for music was strongly embedded: one of Finzi’s aunts, Giuseppina Finzi Magrini, was a well-known soprano.

 Within the familiarity of this music-filled home, Aldo Finzi was introduced to the music world: his first teacher was his grandfather, an amateur flautist.
 Guided by his grandfather’s instruction and driven by his own passion, Finzi began to play and compose.
 In 1920, he was admitted into the Santa Cecilia Conservatory in Rome.
 With his self-taught beginning, Finzi became a sophisticated musician whose first compositions gained the attention of noted music publishers, including Sonzogno and Ricordi.

 Ricordi published some of his works, including the symphonic poems titled “L’infinito”, based on the celebrated poems of Giacomo Leopardi, as well as “Cyrano di Bergerac,” inspired by Rostand’s play and chosen by a commission that included Franco Alfano, Ildebrando Pizzetti and Arturo Toscanini.
 “Cyrano di Bergerac,” which successfully premiered in Florence in 1929 by the Fiorentina Orchestra, will be performed at Carnegie Hall.
 Finzi’s early works enchanted the public and attracted the interest of orchestras, ensembles and prominent interpreters.